scignscape/Rinc-XOA/README.md

 can handle many or most functions that might be exposed for a data set.
 Typically these fit familiar patterns that can be summarized with a compact code.
 For instance, use numbers like 1, 2, 4, 8 for integers of different sizes.
-Then a pair of 4-byte arguments with no return could get a code like 440, and a wrapper constructured for every procedure with that kind of signature (or anything binary compatible to it), rather than one-wrapper-per-function as above:
+Then a pair of 4-byte arguments with no return could get a code like 440, and a wrapper constructed for every procedure with that kind of signature (or anything binary compatible to it), rather than one-wrapper-per-function as above:

 ```